MapsPeople/docs/src/cms/index.md

 1. Create a new Type.
 1. Click to select a Type, for easy selection of multiple Types at once.
 1. "Edit Type" - Gives you the option to change the name of the Type, or to modify the App User Role restrictions.
-1. "Edit Display Settings" - The ability to modify the Display Settings for a given Type - See more detailed information on Display Settings here.
+1. "Edit Display Rules" - The ability to modify the Display Rules for a given Type - See more detailed information on Display Rules [here]({{site.url}}/various/display-rules/).
 1. The name of the Type.
 1. The Icon assigned to the Type.
 1. Displays what information the Type's Label contains when displayed on your Map.